abz-conf/abz-conf.github.io/.github/src/content/site/2024/Registration.md

 ## What is included in the price:

 * Gadgets
-* Catering
+* Lunches and coffee breaks
-* Reception ticket
+* Welcome Reception on June 25th
-* Banquet ticket
+* Social City Tour with dinner on June 26th
-* Città Alta guided tour with dinner
+* Social dinner on June 27th